spress/spress.yosymfony.com/docs/2.0/developers/events-list/index.md

 #### Managing data sources {#managing-data-sources}

-Each site has one or more *data sources*.
+Each site would have one or more *data sources*.
 Data sources can load data (items, layouts and includes) from certain locations like filesystem or database.
 Additionally data sources lets you create dynamic content using an special data source called [MemoryDataSource](/docs/2.0/developers/data-sources/#memoryDataSource).